Inside: My best tips for learning how to taste wine.

 Since tasting wine is so important, be sure to really stick your nose into the cup and breath in deep with your mouth open.
 This will allow for the most complex flavor to be inhaled and give your sipping the right taste.

-Swirl & look
+Swirl & Look

 I would often see wine lovers swirling their glasses and never knew exactly why.
 But I learned in my conversation that this is actually a really important piece of understanding the wine and it is true even for white wine.
 I don’t think I’d ever swirled a white before.
 Firstly, it can tell you how and where it was barreled – which I never knew!
-If you swirl the glass up against a white cloth or paper you will note hints of gold (meaning the wine was casked in oak), or hints of grey (meaning it rested in metal barrels).
+If you swirl the glass up against a white cloth or paper you will note hints of gold (meaning the wine was casked in oak) or hints of grey (meaning it rested in metal barrels).

 Swirling will also show you the legs of the wine.
 The legs are the portion that stays up on your glass as the swirling settles.
-The longer and more thick the legs the higher the alcohol content is – which is why you’ll see a whiskey stay coated on the side for hours, while that flavored wine cooler has barely a leg at all.
+The longer and thicker the legs the higher the alcohol content is – which is why you’ll see a whiskey stay coated on the side for hours, while that flavored wine cooler has barely a leg at all.

 The acid brings out the sweetness while the grape overwhelms it to the point that the wine has very little taste.
-At the tasting they do a few pairing experiments like this before everyone jumps in to enjoy the meal.
+At the tasting, they do a few pairing experiments like this before everyone jumps in to enjoy the meal.

-(Photography in this post ©Ellie Baygulov/Stocksy United).
+(Photography for this post ©Ellie Baygulov).